danielanthonycollins/riff-review/README.md

 I found the following bugs during the development process:

-- Heading
-  - Problem:
-  - Cause:
-  - Solution:
+- Unable to run project via IDE

-Eny/Env spelling error resulting in MONGO URI not being found when trying to run the app from gitpod, even though it was working on Heroku.
+  - Problem: MONGO URI is not found when trying to run the app from IDE

-Yes/No bug where when editting a review only the selected option was showing, so you couldn't fix it.
-Just added the other option to the if and else statement and reversed the selected attribute for each instance.
+  - Cause: Typo error, IDE was trying to find eny.py instead of env.py
+  - Solution: Typo was corrected and the MONGO URI was found, application was able to run from the IDE

 ---